rajdyp/my-study-deck/istio/istio.md

             - Port traffic policy
           ```

+#### ServiceEntry
+Add additional entries to Istio’s internal service registry and make external services or internal services that are not part of our mesh look like part of our service mesh.

 ## Discovery Selectors
 - By default, Istio control plane watches and processes updates for all Kubernetes resources in a cluster.
 - Discovery selectors allow us to control which namespaces Istio control plane watches and sends configuration updates for.